clue1ess/xv6/explanation_xv6.md

     1.4 if not found, release lock on process table and return to main.
 No space for a new process to run.

 2. now, we need physical address space for the process to run.
 So we need to set pgdir, pgtable and allocate pages.
-This is due to fact that xv6 uses 2 level paging. setupkvm -> setup page table for kernel address space at first (will see this later).
+This is due to fact that xv6 uses 2 level paging. setupkvm -> setup page table for kernel address space at first.

-3. init has to execute initcode.S whose binary has to be placed in init's address spce which is done by inituvm inituvm -> copies binary of initcode.S into process's memory
+3. init has to execute initcode.S whose binary has to be placed in init's address space which is done by inituvm inituvm -> copies binary of initcode.S into process's memory

         3.1 allocate a page using kalloc